-2. Applicability.
+Applicability.

-- a.
-The use regulations of this LDC section and the design standards of LDC section 4.02.26, shall apply to all properties as shown in Illustration 1 of LDC section 2.03.07 F.4.b. - b.
-Property owners within the GGPOD may establish uses, densities, and intensities in accordance with the underlying zoning classification or the GGPOD.
-In either instance, however, the density and intensity shall not exceed the maximum allowed pursuant to the GMP.
-The design standards of the GGPOD pursuant to LDC section 4.02.26 shall apply. - c.
-Any PUD established prior to the effective date of this ordinance, including amendments or boundary changes, may elect to utilize the use regulations and design standards of the GGPOD.
-Any PUD proposed after the effective date of this ordinance shall apply the provisions of the GGPOD, unless a deviation is approved in accordance with LDC section 10.02.13 A.3. - d.
-Where a property or a PUD is partially located within the boundary of the GGPOD, the provisions of the GGPOD shall only be available to that portion of the property located within the GGPOD.
+- The use regulations of this LDC section and the design standards of LDC a. section 4.02.26, shall apply to all properties as shown in Illustration 1 of LDC section 2.03.07 F.4.b. - Property owners within the GGPOD may establish uses, densities, and intensities in accordance with the underlying zoning classification or the GGPOD.
+The design standards of the GGPOD pursuant to LDC section 4.02.26 shall apply. - Any PUD established prior to the effective date of this ordinance, including amendments or boundary changes, may elect to utilize the use regulations and design standards of the GGPOD.
+Any PUD proposed after the effective date of this ordinance shall apply the provisions of the GGPOD, unless a deviation is approved in accordance with LDC section 10.02.13 A.3. - Where a property or a PUD is partially located within the boundary of the GGPOD, the provisions of the GGPOD shall only be available to that portion of the property located within the GGPOD.

-e.
-Conditional Uses approved prior to the effective date of this ordinance that include design standards inconsistent with the provisions of the GGPOD may elect to utilize the provisions of the GGPOD without the review of the CU as required by LDC section 10.02.08 G.4.
+- e.
+Conditional Uses approved prior to the effective date of this ordinance that include design standards inconsistent with the provisions of the GGPOD may elect to utilize the provisions of the GGPOD without the review of the CU as required by LDC section 10.02.08 G.4. - 3.
+Definitions.

-3. Definitions.
 The following definitions shall apply to the GGPOD: